 Split (2016 Film) Synopsis

 Loner Casey Cooke, and her schoolmates Claire and Marcia, are kidnapped by a mysterious stranger after hanging out together.
 During captivity, they discover to their great horror that their kidnapper, Kevin, possesses many starkly different personalities.
-Meanwhile, Karen Fletcher, Kevin’s long-time therapist, receives various emails begging for help from several of Kevin’s personalities.
-Upon investigation, she realises the more violent split personalities of Kevin might have taken over his body and mind completely.
-They aim to bring forth a new “24th” personality.
+Meanwhile, Karen Fletcher, Kevin’s long-time therapist, receives emails from several of Kevin’s personalities, all begging for help.
+Upon investigation, she realises that the more violent split personalities of Kevin might have staged an uprising.
+These violent personas aim to bring forth a new “24th” personality.
 A monstrosity known only as the Beast.

 So much have been written about Split (2016 Film) since its release, I’m really at a loss at how to do this snappy movie review.
 Therefore, I’m going to go the lazy route (again) and resort to point(y) form.